OttoDIY/blockly/README.md

 This is a free and open source visual programming language based on Blockly from Google & MIT, to generate C/C++ code, compile and upload to multiple options of microcontrollers.
-Compatible with any [Otto DIY robot, Arduino oe ESP8266 and ESP32 related boards](https://www.ottodiy.com/software).
+Compatible with any [Otto DIY robot, Arduino or ESP8266 and ESP32 related boards](https://www.ottodiy.com/software).
 It is the perfect software to get you started into coding and STEM robotics.

 ## [Click here to watch the video to see all the main features](https://youtu.be/chcWxh4Co_c)